“Welcome home and thank you for your service.”

 sharing the HEART of health

-In the United States we reserve November 11, the date of the Armistice of World War I, as Veterans Day, to remember and honor all who do or have served in our armed forces.
+In the United States, we reserve Veterans Day, November 11, the Armistice of World War I, to remember and honor all who do or have served in our armed forces.
+Other countries have similar observances.

 The Veterans Administration provides benefits to veterans including health care.
-The VA Health Care System, or VHA, one of the largest in the world, not only cares for veterans’ health, but also provides medical education and medical research.
+The VA Health Care System, or VHA, one of the largest in the world, cares for veterans’ health and provides medical education and research.

 Wounded Veteran’s Therapy Dog Serves as Best Man at Wedding